excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 ./gradlew war
 ```

-#### 2. Artifacts for deployment
+#### 3. Artifacts for deployment
-The artifacts that should be deployed will be contained in the .war file.
-This .war file can be dropped in
+Artifacts generated from `./gradlew war` are stored within `/voyage-api-java/build/libs`.
+There should only be 1 .war file named after the app name defined in build.grade.
+For example: `voyage-1.0.war`.

-Apache Tomcat's webapp folder to begin the deployment process.
+The .war file generated from Gradle is compatible with J2EE Application Server containers like Apache Tomcat.
+The .war file will require configuration settings to be setup with the Java Application Server.
+See next step.

-#### 3. Apache Tomcat 8.0
+#### 4. Apache Tomcat 8.0 Deploy
 Tomcat unpacks and hosts the .war file.
 It requires a resource for your database connection.
 That is done in the server.xml and context.xml configuration files.
 You will also need to provide a JDBC driver for your MySQL or MSSQL connection.

-## Server.xml
+##### Server.xml
 ```
 	<Resource
 			name="jdbc/voyageapi"